X-Ryl669/JSON/README.md

 It's able to resume parsing on a new received buffer so you don't need to store the complete JSON stream in memory at anytime.

+It accepts read only input buffer, so it can work on memory mapped flash (on embedded system), without a heap.
+This usually saves a lot of precious heap space required by competing JSON parser.

 ## Partial parsing
 It also supports (optional) partial parsing.